 There can be a lot on your spouse’s mind that causes a bad attitude and poor behaviors toward you.
 To help you understand them better, here are some reasons for blame shifting.

 People with low self-esteem dislike themselves because they feel they have an inconsequential existence.
 This causes them tremendous anxiety and a feeling of shame.
 They are unable to digest failure and criticism and end up lashing out at their partner and blaming them for everything wrong in their life.

 People who are perfectionists expect things to be done a certain way.
 They feel restless and unhappy if things are not up to the mark.
 So, they become controlling and demand you to follow their orders to ensure everything is perfect.
 However, when you fail to live up to their expectations, they get angry and blame you for all that goes wrong.

 Chronic stress can frustrate a person and affect their mental health.
 Your spouse must be experiencing a lot of stress, and as a reaction, they must be venting it out on you.
 It does not matter if you are directly involved or not in something that goes wrong, as they will find a reason to blame you and scold you to cope with stress.

 4. They are narcissistic

-Narcissists believe that they do not ever make a mistake (2).
+Narcissists believe that they do not ever make a mistake (1).
 If your spouse is a narcissist, they are not likely to admit their mistake as they feel they can do no wrong.
-So, they push the blame on you for everything, including their independent actions.
+They get into manipulation and gaslighting and push the blame on you for everything, including their independent actions.

 5. They cannot accept change